nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 ## Terminology {#terminology}

-This specification uses role names as defined by Remote ATtestation procedureS (RATS), [RFC9334] and OpenID Connect (OIDC), [OCC2014].
+This specification uses role names as defined by Remote ATtestation procedureS (RATS), {{-rats-arch}} and OpenID Connect (OIDC),
+{{-oidc}}.
 If role names conflict, (e.g., Relying Party), then the RATS role is qualified by prepending ‘RATS’ or ‘R’.
 For example, the RATS Relying Party is disambiguated as ‘RRP’.

 A summary of roles used in this specification is provided here for convenience.